harshulgandhi/salesfast/Catalog.md

 #### [Function 5]
 To add more intelligence to the system, e-detailing portal will track the duration of time spent by a physician on each page.
 This data will be compiled by SalesFast and National Head and DMs will have access to it.
 They can sort it based on time duration and understand which section of e-detailing is most famous among physicians.
 This key insight  will help them alter their policies, research plans and call plans to cater more profits.

-**Priority:** Medium
+**Priority:** Low

 **Implemented:** NA

 ### [Merit 2] Power to create intelligent cycle plans to drive better profit:
-District Manager and National Heads create cycle plans for Sales Representatives where each cycle could be of 2 or 3 weeks.
+District Manager and National Heads create cycle plans for Sales Representatives.
 SalesRep execute calls based on this plan.
 Needless to say, company's profit depends on this plan significantly.
 It is inevitable to design it in such a fashion that its execution generates more profit in less time.
 SalesFast can help notably in this direction.
 SalesRep and Physicians, from their respective portals, can select the possible reasons for the outcome of the meeting.
 For example, if physician agrees to prescribe the medicine, what are the reasons that influenced him, such as - he genuinely liked the product or price is less as compared to other similar medicines in market, less side effects, liked the presentation, impressed by company's reputation.
 Similar options will be given to SalesRep.
 SalesRep and Physicians will keep on making such submissions through out the cycle.
 At the end of every cycle, SalesFast will automatically analyse the data received so far and generate output that would help National Head and District Managers in making **informed decisions** to modulate the cycle plan if needed.
 The output will contain details like - For all the physicians whose status changed from "Prospecting" to "Lost", what was the primary reason for this negative change.
 Similarly for other combinations of status changes.
 This is a vital piece of information that would significantly help to increase the conversion rate of sales calls and eventually lead to better profit.

 #### [Function 1]
 When a physician agrees to prescribe a certain product, he/she is given a set of user id and password to login to the SalesFast.
 Upon first login, he/she will have to select one or more than one reasons as to what influenced him/her to agree to prescribe the product.
 It will be a pre-populated list of plausible reasons.
-This submission will be accessible by National Head and District managers.
-They can run some analysis on this to understand various aspects of successful sales calls from physician's perspective, for example, what factor about the sales call influences the physicians most, what are their expectations from the pharmaceutical industry, which area is a good target area.
-Then they can update the cycle plan based on this understanding.

 **Priority:** High